nprapps/heat-income/README.md

 ## Data files

-Completed data files for each city are saved as .geojson files in `data/output/analysis_out/final/
+Completed data files for each city are saved as .geojson files in `data/output/analysis_out/final/`.

+Correlations for each city are listed in `good_images_w_r.json`.

 ## Simplified files